Best Low-Cost AI Robo-Advisor Alternatives in 2026

 SoFi’s automated investing product builds a diversified portfolio of ETFs for you and rebalances it, with no separate management fee on the automated tier and access to financial planners as part of the membership.

-- Best for: Hands-off, diversified investing with no advisory fee, inside an app that also does banking and lending.
+- Best for: Hands-off, diversified investing with no advisory fee at any balance, inside an app that also does banking and lending.

-- The catch: It is fully hands-off and uses its own ETF lineup, so customization is limited and you do not pick or talk through individual holdings; underlying fund expenses still apply.
+- The catch: It is fully hands-off and uses its own ETF lineup, so customization is limited and you do not pick or talk through individual holdings; the underlying fund expense ratios still apply even though the advisory fee is zero.

 Schwab Intelligent Portfolios